fysoul17/google_maps_place_picker/README.md

 desiredLocationAccuracy | [LocationAccuracy](https://pub.dev/packages/geolocator) | Accuracy of fetching current location.
 Defaults to 'high'. hintText | String | Hint text of search bar searchingText | String | A text which appears when searching is performing.
-Default to 'Searching...' proxyBaseUrl | String | Used for API calling on google maps.
+Default to 'Searching...' selectText* | String? | Text to show in the button that allows to pick the focused address.
+Defaults to show only an icon. outsideOfPickAreaText* | String? | Text to show in the disabled button when the focused address is outside of the pick area.
+Defaults to show only an icon. proxyBaseUrl | String | Used for API calling on google maps.
 In case of using a proxy the baseUrl can be set.
 The apiKey is not required in case the proxy sets it. httpClient | [Client](https://pub.dev/packages/google_maps_webservice) | Used for API calling on google maps.
 In case of using a proxy url that requires authentication or custom configuration. autoCompleteDebounceInMilliseconds | int | Debounce timer for auto complete input.
 Default to 500